 Jurisdiction Example Port Stephens Council Federal Copyright Act 1968 Provisions relating to councils' rights to protect their intellectual property particularly in relation to the securing of copyright.
-State Local Government Act 1993 with the Local Government (General)Regulation 2005 This Act sets out the scope and limit of local government in NSW in terms of functions and its charter.
-State Environmental Planning & Assessment Act 1979 and Regulation 2000 An Act to institute a system of environmental planning and assessment for the State of New South Wales.
-In total there are in excess of 110 State laws that directly affect Port Stephens Council.
-The two State Acts above impact on Council the most frequently.
+State Local Government Act 1993 with the Local Government (General)Regulation 2005 This Act sets out the scope and limit of local government in NSW In terms of functions and its charter.
+State Environmental Planning & Assessment Act 1979 and Regulation 2000 An Act to institute a system of environmental planning and assessment for the State of New South Wales. v tiy affect Port Stephens Council.
+The uently.

 In addition, Port Stephens Council has formulated policies related to both the internal Council behaviours and rules, and externally-related policies.
 Examples include Asset Management Policy (internal) and Footway Dining in Port Stephens Policy (external).
 Policies are made by Council and are reviewed regularly.
-A full list of Council's policies is available on its website.
+A full list of Council's policies is available on its website.69

 The General Manager reports to Council six-monthly on the plans and quarterly on the financial situation.
-These reports are available on Council's website.
+These reports are available on Council's website.70